 Small Gifts Exemption

 In addition to the annual gift exemption, you can also make use of the small gifts exemption.
-This allows you to give away up to £250 to any number of individuals, as long as you haven’t used any other exemptions on these gifts.
+This allows you to give up to £250 per recipient per tax year, to any number of people.
+The key rule is that you cannot combine this with the £3,000 annual exemption for the same person — it must be used for different recipients.
 This can be a simple way to make gifts to friends and family without impacting your estate’s tax liability.

 Spouse and Civil Partner Exemptions

-To maximize the benefits of these exemptions, it’s essential to plan your gifting strategy carefully.
+To maximise the benefits of these exemptions, it’s essential to plan your gifting strategy carefully.
 Here are some key points to consider:

-- Make regular use of the annual gift exemption to gradually reduce your estate’s value.
+- Make regular use of the annual gift exemption to gradually reduce your estate’s value — £3,000 per year may seem modest, but over 10 years that is £30,000 removed from your estate.

-- Utilize the small gifts exemption to make gifts to multiple individuals.
+- Utilise the small gifts exemption to make gifts of up to £250 to multiple individuals each year.

-By effectively utilizing these exemptions, you can ensure that your estate is managed in a tax-efficient manner, ultimately benefiting your loved ones.
+By effectively utilising these exemptions as part of a broader estate plan, you can ensure that your estate is managed in a tax-efficient manner, ultimately benefiting your loved ones.

 Strategies for Minimising Inheritance Tax

 A well-structured estate plan is key to reducing inheritance tax and ensuring that your assets are distributed according to your wishes.
-Effective inheritance tax planning involves a combination of making the most of your tax-free allowances, considering the use of trusts, and implementing other strategies to mitigate tax.
+Effective inheritance tax planning involves a combination of making the most of your tax-free allowances, using lifetime trusts strategically, gifting during your lifetime, and ensuring your Will works together with your overall plan.

 Making the Most of Your Tax-Free Allowance